alekrutkowski/autoshiny/README.md

 Key info
 --------

 There are two key twin functions: `makeApp` and `makeFiles`.
 Both of them take a function as their first argument/parameter.
-Function `makeApp` returns [a Shiny app object](https://rdrr.io/cran/shiny/man/shinyApp.html). `makeFiles` produces `ui.R` and `server.R` files. instead of .
+Function `makeApp` returns [a Shiny app object](https://rdrr.io/cran/shiny/man/shinyApp.html). `makeFiles` produces `ui.R` and `server.R` files.
 These files can be further edited to tweak the app if needed.

 Using **autoshiny** does not imply any run-time dependency of the compiled app on **autoshiny** i.e. **autoshiny** is needed only at the compile time. **autoshiny** uses standard Shiny input and output widgets and render functions.
 Tiny helper functions are embedded in the compiled app code to make it self-contained.